SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 T-SQL query typing ever possible.

-Integration to different environments
+Integration to various environments

 different development environments:

-- Visual Studio 2008, 2010
+Visual Studio 2019/2017/2015/2013/2012

-Code completion
+Code Completion

-Support of various query types
+Support for various query types

-dbForge SQL Complete provides context-based suggestions and formatting in such queries
+dbForge SQL Complete provides context-based suggestions and formatting in such queries,

-like SELECT, INSERT, UPDATE, DELETE, USE, CREATE (table, procedure, function, trigger,
+as SELECT, INSERT, UPDATE, DELETE, USE, CREATE (table, procedure, function, trigger,

 view), ALTER (procedure, function, trigger, view, schema), EXEC, DROP, GRANT, REVOKE,